 I love this hand cream and I will be definitely repurchasing in the future.

 Bee Lovely Hand cream from Neal’s Yard Remedies is another hand cream which I tried and is certified organic by The Soil Association.
 I totally love the orange fragrance which is supposed to lift the spirits.

 In terms of scent, this is my favourite natural hand cream.
 I’ve been using it mostly at work as it’s non-greasy so you can just get on with your work after you have applied it.
 You need to be careful not to apply too much as it may not absorb that quickly then.
 By buying this hand cream you will help raise money for projects that help to save our precious bees.

 Neal’s Yard Remedies Geranium & Orange Hand Cream

-Last year I tried another hand cream from Neal’s Yard Remedies – Geranium and Orange.
-See full review here.
+Last year I’ve tried another hand cream from Neal’s Yard Remedies and I quite like it – Geranium and Orange.
+See my full review here.